arcalot/arcalot.github.io/docs/arcaflow/running/setup.md

     If you want to use Podman as your local deployer instead of Docker, you can do so like this:

     ```yaml title="config.yaml"
-    deployer:
+    deployers:
+      image:
-      type: podman
+        deployer_name: podman
         podman:
           # Change where Podman is.
-(You can use this to point to a shell script
+(You can use this to point to a shell script)
           path: /path/to/your/podman
           # Change the network mode
-        networkMode: host
+          NetworkMode: host
         deployment:
           # For more options here see: https://docs.docker.com/engine/api/v1.42/#tag/Container/operation/ContainerCreate
           container:
             # Add your container config here.
           host:
             # Add your host config here.
           imagePullPolicy: Always|IfNotPresent|Never
         timeouts:
           # HTTP timeout
           http: 5s
     ```

     ???
 "All options for the Podman deployer"